SpiderDave/spiderdave-lua-stuff/EmuLua/readme.md

 Emulator Lua scripts for use with FCEUX.
-The current version of FCEUX on the home page is 2 years out of date, and does not work properly with this script.
-Grab a more recent version here: https://ci.appveyor.com/project/zeromus/fceux/build/artifacts
+FCEUX 2.3.0 is recommended.
+Get it at http://fceux.com/web/download.html

+Castlevania 2 Lua Script:

 You will need:
 * Windows